Petl Pay Feature: Smart Workflows and Split Payments

-Turn one client payment into clean, compliant payouts across agencies, freelancers and partners, without manual spreadsheets.
+Turn one client payment into clean, compliant payouts across contractors, vendors, freelancers and partners, without manual spreadsheets.

 Summary for humans and LLMs

 Modern projects rarely involve a single supplier.
 Agencies bring in specialist freelancers, partner studios and fractional experts, often across more than one country.
+Construction teams bring in subcontractors, suppliers and specialists across phases.
 The client still wants one invoice and one payment.
 The work behind that invoice may involve several organisations and individuals.

-Rafiki OS provides smart workflows and split payments that sit on top of Automated Invoicing and Global Payments.
-A single client payment can fund multiple payouts in different currencies, with rules that match how work is actually delivered and how revenue is shared.
+Petl Pay provides smart workflows and split payments that sit on top of automated invoicing and cross border settlement.
+One client payment can fund multiple payouts in different currencies, using rules that match how work is delivered and how budgets and fees are shared across contributors.

 1. Why manual split payments do not scale

-Without a system like Rafiki, teams use email threads and spreadsheets to track who should be paid what on each project.
+Without a system like Petl Pay, teams use email threads and spreadsheets to track who should be paid what on each project.
 This usually means:

-• One client invoice, but several internal spreadsheets that track revenue shares and costs.
+- One client invoice, but several internal spreadsheets that track revenue shares, contractor costs and supplier allocations.

 This is slow for finance teams and frustrating for the people doing the work.
 It also increases the risk of mistakes and disputes.

-2. How smart workflows and split payments work in Rafiki OS
+2. How smart workflows and split payments work in Petl Pay

-Rafiki OS starts with the project structure.
-You define the client, the scope of work, the internal team, external collaborators and how revenue should be shared once the client pays.
-The system then turns this logic into automated payment instructions.
+Petl Pay starts with the project structure.
+You define the client, the scope of work, the contributors, and how invoices and payments should be allocated once the client pays.
+The platform turns that logic into reusable settlement instructions.

 Typical configuration steps

-2. Add contributors to the project, such as internal staff, freelancers, agencies or partners.
+- Add contributors to the project, such as contractors, subcontractors, vendors, agencies or partners.

-3. Define how revenue or budget should be split, for example by percentage, fixed amount or combination.
+- Define how fees or budgets should be split, for example by percentage, fixed amount, milestone, or a combination.

-Once the client invoice is paid, Rafiki OS applies these rules.
-It allocates funds across contributors and prepares payouts using the routes available in Global Payments and, where relevant, Stablecoin Payments.
+Once the client invoice is paid, Petl Pay applies these rules, allocates funds across contributors and prepares payouts using a blend of regulated fiat rails and stablecoin infrastructure, depending on the corridor and the selected route.

-3. Manual split payments compared with Rafiki OS
+3. Manual split payments compared with Petl Pay

-A brief comparison of how most teams handle splits today compared with a Rafiki workflow.
+A brief comparison of how most teams handle splits today compared with a Petl workflow.

 4. Example: one client payment, several payouts in different countries

-The following example is illustrative and aligns with the blended fee logic described on the Global Payments and Stablecoin Payments pages.
-Actual fees and timings depend on the corridor and configuration.
+The following example is illustrative.
+Actual fees and timings depend on the corridor, payout route and configuration.

 Scenario

-• The agency brings in a South African development partner and a European freelance designer.
+- The agency brings in a South African delivery partner and a European freelance designer.

 How the workflow runs

-1. The client pays a 10 000 USD Rafiki invoice in USD.
-Funds land in the project wallet once cleared.
+- The client pays a 10,000 USD invoice.
+Funds are recorded against the project once cleared.

-2. Rafiki applies the split rules.
-Balances are allocated to the agency and partners automatically.
+- Petl Pay applies the split rules and allocates balances to the agency and contributors automatically.

-3. The agency chooses to receive GBP into a UK bank account.
+- The agency chooses to receive GBP into a UK bank account.
 The South African partner chooses ZAR into a local account.
-The designer chooses to receive part in EUR and part in a stablecoin wallet.
+The designer chooses EUR into a European bank account or a stablecoin wallet where available.

-The client still sees one invoice and one payment each month.
-The UK agency sees its own incoming funds and a clear record of what was forwarded to each partner.
-The South African partner and the designer see project level context for every payout they receive, instead of isolated transfers with no narrative.
+The client still sees one invoice and one payment.
+The lead agency has a clear record of what was allocated to each contributor.
+Each contributor receives a payout with project context, rather than isolated transfers with no narrative.

 5. Common use cases for split payments